akaterra/udb.py/readme.rst

 Data schema
 -----------

-Data schema allows to fill the inserted record with default values.
+Data schema allows to fill the inserted or updated record with default values.
 The default value can be defined as a primitive value or callable:

 .. code:: python